micrjames/Range/README.md

 At this point, the code is viewed to be completed.
 ## Room for Improvement
+The project works as it should, so the only improvement is if there are changes to Typescript.
 ## Contact

 Feel free to contact me @michaelrjamesjr on twitter.